 We’ll get into those alternative models in the next section, but first let’s make sure we’re on the same page about how an Agile team is defined:

-Self-organizing: Business owners define what’s important, but the team then organizes itself to get top priority work done.
+Self-organizing: Business owners define what’s important, but the team then organizes itself to find the most effective way to get top priority work done.
 Agile team members need to be able to effectively collaborate to be effective.

 Proactive: Nobody should be sitting around waiting to be told what to do.
 An Agile team has a clearly prioritized backlog that shows them their priorities.
 A good Agile teammate seeks out their next high-value piece of work.